With Alphabet, Google faces a daunting challenge: organising itself

-SAN FRANCISCO Google’s self-professed mission is to organise the world’s information.
+SAN FRANCISCO (Reuters) - Google’s self-professed mission is to organise the world’s information.
 But a company known for engineering excellence is still trying to solve the very human problem of how to organise itself.

 Nearly two years ago, Google co-founder Larry Page announced the tech giant would be remade as Alphabet, a holding company whose units would include Google and an array of unrelated pursuits in areas such as healthcare, self-driving cars and urban planning.